 In addition to statistical fields, the land/ocean bottom mask and basin definition mask are also available on the above mentioned website.
-A user could take the standard depth level data from WOD09 with flags and these masks, and recreate the WOA09 fields following the procedures outlined in this document.
-Explanations and data formats for the data files are found under documentation on the WOA09 webpage.
+A user could take the standard depth level data from WOD13 with flags and these masks, and recreate the WOA13 fields following the procedures outlined in this document.
+Explanations and data formats for the data files are found under documentation on the WOA13 webpage.

 4.3.
-Obtaining WOA09 fields online
+Obtaining WOA13 fields online

-The objective and statistical data fields can be obtained online in different digital formats at the WOA09 webpage (http://www.nodc.noaa.gov/OC5/WOA09/pr woa09.html) and on DVD by sending a request to NODC.Services@noaa.gov.
-The WOA09 fields can be obtained in ASCII format (WOA native and comma separated value [CSV]) and netCDF through our WOA09 web page.
-For users interested in specific geographic areas, the World Ocean Atlas Select (WOAselect) selection tool can be used to designate a subset geographic area, depth, and oceanographic variable to view and optionally download climatological means or related statistics in shapefile format which is compatible with GIS software such as ArcMap.
-WOA09 includes a digital collection of "JPEG" and high resolution graphic (PDF) images of the objective and statistical fields.
-In addition, WOA09 can be obtained in Ocean Data View (ODV) format (http://odv.awi.de/).
-WOA09 will be available through other online locations as well.
-WOA98, WOA01, and WOA05 are presently served through the IRI/LDEO Climate Data Library with access to statistical and objectively analyzed fields in a variety of digital formats (http://iridl.ldeo.columbia.edu/).
+The objective and statistical data fields can be obtained online in different digital formats at the WOA13 webpage.
+WOA13 fields can be obtained in ASCII format (WOA native and comma separated value [CSV]) and netCDF through our WOA13 webpage.
+For users interested in specific geographic areas, the World Ocean Atlas Select (WOAselect) selection tool can be used to designate a subset geographic area, depth, and oceanographic variable to optionally download. view. and climatological means or related statistics in shapefile format which is compatible with GIS software such as ESRI ArcMap.
+WOA13 includes a digital collection of "JPEG" images of the objective and statistical fields.
+In addition, WOA13 can be obtained in Ocean Data View (ODV) format.
+WOA13 will be available through other online locations as well.
+WOA98, WOA01, WOA05, and WOA09 presently served through the IRI/LDEO Climate Data Library with access to statistical and objectively analyzed fields in a variety of digital formats.